califano-lab/GPU-ARACNE/README.md

 4 additional values are kept in the shared memory for counting purpose.
 Counting is carried out using hard-coded bit operation.
 Also repeated overwrite of the same data is allowed to reduce thread divergence.

+Because the queue data structure is in shared memory, a careful calculation of its upper bound is essential for parallel execution.
+The theoretical upper bound is (nSamples - 3) items in the queue.

 ## Data processing inequality

 Here it expects an input of matrix with size of nTFs * nTFs * nGenes.